danzafar/tidyspark/README.md

 drop(join(left, right, left$name == right$name, "left_outer"), left$name)
 ```

-Many R users, accustomed to a tidy API, seek refuge in RStudio's `sparklyr` which
-uses a backend similar to `dbconnect`.
-With `sparkyr`, dplyr commands are translated into SQL
-syntax and that is passed to SparkSQL. `sparklyr` is based on the RDD API and centers around the
-Spark Context, though the RDD API will be deprecated with Spark 3.0.0.
-While this solves the syntax
-problem, it also creates another layer of complexity.
-As such, Spark experts complain of bug
-and performance issues.
-Running `SparkR` and `sparklyr` code side-by-side, `SparkR` commonly shows
-more efficent execution plans.
-This eventually leads to the question, "choose one: syntax or functionality?".

-`tidyspark` represents a "best of both worlds" approach.
-The goal of `tidyspark` is to provide a
-tidy wrapper to `SparkR` so that R users can work with Spark through `dplyr`.
-This ensures that
-R users get the funcationality of `SparkR` with the syntax of `sparklyr`.
+Many R users seek refuge in RStudio's `sparklyr` package which is maintained by RStudio and adheres to tidy principles. `sparklyr` uses a backend similar to `dbconnect` where `dplyr` commands are translated into SQLsyntax and that is passed onto SparkSQL. `sparklyr` was origionally based on the RDD API and centers around theSpark Context as it's primary connection to Spark, though the RDD API will be deprecated with Spark 3.0.0.
+While usage of `sparklyr` has phenomenal syntax, it also creates another layer of complexity.
+As such, Spark experts complain of bug and performance issues.
+Running `SparkR` and `sparklyr` code side-by-side, `SparkR` commonly shows more efficent execution plans which eventually leads to the question, **_choose one: syntax or functionality?_**.

+`tidyspark` was developed so that R users could have the "best of both worlds".
+The syntax of `sparklyr` butthe backend of `SparkR`.
+In essence, the goal of `tidyspark` is to provide a tidy wrapper to `SparkR` so that R users can work with Spark through `dplyr`.
+The principles are to minimize learning by modelling after `dplyr`/`sparklyr` syntax as much as possible, keep tidy wrappers thin and simple to foster contribution for years to come, and to avoid namespace conflicts with `tidyverse` packages.

 ## Status
-This library is nacent (first code written Jan 23, 2020).
-The primary focus is to bring Spark's DataFrame API into dplyr methods, while preserving as many ancillary functions (such as `n_distinct`, `n()`, `length`, etc.) as possible.
-So far, the following `dplyr` verbs are supported:
+Since the first code written Jan 23, 2020 some significant progress has been made to prove out the `tidyspark` principles.
+At this time, all of the major `dplyr` verbs are supported in `tidyspark`.
+By far the most complex are the window-affected verbs and their usage with rank function.
+One of the goals of the project will be to provide explanatory documentation for how these verb methods work to foster collaboration.
+Here are the verbs that are currently supported, though some edge cases are still being worked out:
 - `select`
 - `rename`
 - `mutate`